11 essential questions to ask when choosing your garden room

-Rubicon garden rooms usually take around 8 to 10 days to build.
+Rubicon garden rooms usually take around 8 to 10 days to build (weather and specification dependent).
 If this seems a long time, remember that once it’s up we’d expect it to last in excess of 30 years!
 Effectively, we’re building you a mini house and we believe it’s really important to take the time to do an exceptional job of it.

 Get in touch with us

 Remember that many companies will offer what seems to be a very good price for a garden room.
 But it is so important that you understand what you are getting for your money.
 Compare quality of products and do some research to unearth all the hidden extra costs before you commit to buy.
 Don’t feel awkward about asking lots of questions.
 Any good garden room supplier will be very happy to answer them all and give you as much helpful information as they can.

 If you have any questions about our garden rooms or offices, please do call us on 01244 455666.
 Even better – come and see us at our factory showroom near Chester (by prior appointment)!